Vickery Meadow, Dallas: Government and infrastructure

 The Midtown Improvement District was established in 1993.
 In 1998, 2003, 2008 and 2023, the district was renewed.
 Midtown Dallas Inc operates the district.

 Vickery is located in District 114 of the Texas House of Representatives.
-As of 2023 John W Bryant represents the district.
+As of 2023 John Bryant represents the district.
 Vickery is within District 16 of the Texas Senate; as of 2023 Nathan M. Johnson represents that district.
 Vickery is in Texas's 32nd congressional district; as of 2023 Colin Allred represents the district.

 The area's transit authority, Dallas Area Rapid Transit, manages public transport in Vickery.
 Bus routes through the area include 17, 20, 27, and 402.
 The Walnut Hill and Park Lane stations of the Red Line and Orange Line also serve Vickery Meadow.
 The Parkland Health & Hospital System (Dallas County Hospital District) operates the Vickery Health Center.

 Cityscape

 The Midtown Improvement District includes 11,929 multi-family units, 110 businesses, and five schools of the Dallas Independent School District.